tunip3/eXhop/README.md

 Simply put the title IDs of the title you want to download on "sdmc:/switch/eXhop.txt", and enjoy!

-based of xortrolls original eXhop
+based of xortrolls original cui eXhop